MicrosoftDocs/sdk-api/sdk-api-src/content/rpcndr/nf-rpcndr-ndrconformantarrayunmarshall.md

 ### -param fMustAlloc [in]

 Flag that specifies whether the stub must allocate the memory into which the conformant array is to be marshalled.
 Specify <b>TRUE</b> if RPC must allocate <i>ppMemory</i>.

-#### - NdrConformantArrayUnmarshall [in]

-Pointer to a <a href="https://msdn.microsoft.com/9bd021f6-10c9-4e77-be75-9a89a3a016e0">MIDL_STUB_MESSAGE</a> structure that maintains the current status of the RPC stub.
-This structure is for internal use only and should not be modified.

 ## -returns